 In this way, the brand welcomes new visitors to its site.
 Moreover, it presents particular offers in a short and easy-to-understand form prompting visitors to become email subscribers with the words ‘be our special guest’ that creates the feeling of a unique offer available for each website visitor.

 The feeling of uniqueness can also be produced by providing users with the personalization experience.
 Let’s explore the following example.

 The Missoni clothing and accessories store shows its new visitors a popup offering them to get personalized email newsletters.
 Users can specify their gender by ticking the appropriate checkbox and receive only relevant offers, say, new men clothing collection announcements.

-This move allows Missoni to create targeted marketing offers for its subscribers, thus, increasing the possibility of sales.
+With this move, Missoni can create targeted marketing offers for its subscribers, thus, increasing the possibility of sales.
 Moreover, the brand also uses a motivational message inviting users to join its ‘family’ that adds a sense of belonging and even more value to its promotional offer.

 Let’s have a look at the another popup example that gives merchants additional marketing opportunities.

 The Tecovas handmade clothing store that primarily specializes in crafting cowboy boots approaches its advertising campaigns quite creatively.
 By visiting the Tecovas website, users can see two subsequent popups that belong to the same promotion.

 In the first popup, the brand draws the visitors’ attention to such an issue as overpriced boots.
 In the next popup, Tecovas offers to subscribe to its newsletter and get access to new item arrivals at exclusive prices as the solution to this problem.

 By promoting its offers in such a way, Tecovas ‘tells’ customers that the subscription will save them from overpriced products, thus, engaging them with the offer.